74th ASMS Conference on Mass Spectrometry and Allied Topics

 AFFINISEP BREAKFAST SEMINAR

 This seminar will present innovative Affinisep SPE kits designed to streamline sample preparation in MS-based proteomics.
-During this breakfast seminar, we will have the pleasure of welcoming Dr. Aaron Storey, Director of the Mass Spectrometry lab at Arkana Laboratories.
+After a quick overview of Affinisep's know-how for sample preparation in MS-based proteomics by Dr. Kaynoush Naraghi, we will have the pleasure of welcoming Dr. Brett S. Phinney, the Director of the UC Davis Proteomics Core Facility at the Genome Center.

 Register for Affinisep Breakfast Seminar